canton7/RestEase/README.md

 ```

-If you need, you can get the `IRequestInfo` for the current request using `(IRequestInfo)request.Properties[RestClient.HttpRequestMessageRequestInfoPropertyKey]`.
+If you need, you can get the `IRequestInfo` for the current request using `request.Options.TryGetValue(RestClient.HttpRequestMessageRequestInfoOptionsKey, out var requestInfo)` (for .NET 5+), or `(IRequestInfo)request.Properties[RestClient.HttpRequestMessageRequestInfoPropertyKey]` (pre .NET 5).

 ### Custom `HttpClient`